Alpha Picks vs Morningstar Investor: Quant Picks or Research Mastery?

 Head-to-Head Breakdown

 This is not a comparison between two stock-picking services.
 It is a comparison between two philosophies of investing.
-Alpha Picks gives you the fish: two stocks per month, systematic exits, documented results.
+Alpha Picks gives you the fish: two stocks per month, systematic exits, a documented book.
 Morningstar teaches you to fish: Fair Value estimates, moat analysis, screening tools, and the analytical framework to make your own decisions.

 Quantitative vs. Fundamental Analysis